MeSoftHorny/WTRTI/docs/docs/features.md

 ## Groups
-Groups controls how the indicators are displayed, their position and layout.
+With groups, you can control how the indicators are displayed, their position and layout.
 ![#](images/wtrti_groups.png)
 !!! tip
     To quickly access this settings, double-click on a group (e.g. "Main") in the main window.